EvgeniOvcharov/math-blog/_posts/2019-08-21-reading-csv-files.md

 ### Examining five approaches

 Comma-separated value (csv) files are one of the most common file formats used in data analysis.
 Occasionally, we need to import multiple csv files, each having many columns (say 10 - 20, or more), which we need to row bind together to produce a single large data frame or data table object.
-In what follows we examine how to perform such an operation efficiently in R. Since the csv format stores all the data as characters, the importing algorithm needs to correctly guess and convert each variable into its type such as integer, double, factor, etc. This operation seems to be of key importance for the overall speed of a particular approach in our empirical testing.
+We examine here five different approaches to that task, increasing the efficiency of each consecutive step.

 The variable `files` in the code below is a character vector containing the names of a number of csv files, for example as produced by `list.files()`.
 Here are the five approaches: